danielvivaspe/typeform-extractor/readme.md

 #### 3. Press play!
 <br/><br/>
-More detailed example are located in test.ipynb notebook
+A more detailed example is located in test.ipynb notebook

 ## Authors:
 - Daniel Vivas